Esther 6

 Notes

 The king's question is deliberately vague: he does not name the man he wishes to honor.
 The key phrase, repeated five times in this chapter, is אֲשֶׁר הַמֶּלֶךְ חָפֵץ בִּיקָרוֹ ("whom the king delights to honor").
 The verb חָפֵץ ("to delight in, to take pleasure in") combined with יְקָר ("honor, preciousness") conveys the king's active, personal pleasure in honoring this person.
-The repetition is both a literary device -- creating a refrain that builds toward the devastating punchline -- and a reflection of the way the question echoes in Haman's self-absorbed mind.
+The repetition is both a literary device -- creating a refrain that builds toward the reversal -- and a reflection of the way the question echoes in Haman's self-absorbed mind.

 The King Commands Haman to Honor Mordecai (vv.
 10-11)